intuition-dev/intuDocs/meta-website/10_pillars_.md

 We can teach your team on-site!

 Or, if you have a project that you want to do in 1/10th of the time at 1/10th of the cost, we will build it for you.
-If you have a project that you have a \$600K budget, we will deliver it at 1/10th of the cost/time!